aurelianeg/wealthhealth/README.md

 Wealth Health[^1] is a application to handle employee records.
 New employees can be created, and the list of all previously created employees is available.

-**Goal of this project**: App conversion from jQuery to React, npm package creation, .
+**Goal of this project**: App conversion from jQuery to React, npm package creation, and use of Redux.

 ## Load specifications